sayo-hs/heftia/README.md

 * Extracting Multi-shot Delimited Continuations

-    In handling higher-order effects, it's easy to work with multi-shot delimited continuations.
+    In handling higher-order effects, it's easy to work with **multi-shot delimited continuations**.
     This enables an almost complete emulation of "Algebraic Effects and Handlers".
     For more details, please refer to
     the [example code](heftia-effects/Example/Continuation/Main.hs).